AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

   the main unit of closure.
 Note that this option is currently ignored (it is equivalent to ``-U``) and will be implemented in a future version.

+  .. index:: --no-subprojects

+``--no-subprojects``
+  If a project file is specified and no argument source is explicitly specified (either directly or by means of ``-files`` option), process all the units of the root  argument project.
+Otherwise this option has no effect.

   .. index:: -Xname=value